Juangmcz/reservation-app/readme.md

 * ChangeCustomerCellUseCase - This use case changes the customer cell.
 * ChangeCustomerSuffixUseCase - This use case changes the customer suffix.
-* ChangeHairStylistUseCase - This use case changes the Hair Stylist to an specific reservation.
+* ChangeHairStylistUseCase - This use case changes the Hair Stylist to a specific reservation.
 * CreateReservationUseCase - This use case creates a reservation.
-* LeaveExperienceUseCase - This use case provides a rating and a feedback to an specific reservation.
+* LeaveExperienceUseCase - This use case provides a rating and a feedback to a specific reservation.

 <br>